jpeteros/ng-pets-app/README.md

 # Description

-This application does a viewing from the JSON comes from third-party API.
+This application does a viewing from a third-party API JSON response.

 ## Pre-requisite
 - Install Node latest version